Waishnav/waishnav.github.io/src/content/posts/12-products-in-12-month-challenge.md

 ---
-title: 12 products in 12 month challenge
+title: 12 Products in 12 Months Challenge
-date: 2025-01-01
+date: '2024-12-31T18:30:00.000Z'
-tags: [indie-hacking, buildinpublic]
+tags:
+  - indie-hacking
+  - buildinpublic
 unlisted: true
 ---

-Last year, I tried building AI apps to get my hand dirty in AI-hype train, but I failed, to know more here is the [story](https://waishnav.tech/blog/hyped-studio-failure-story) to read.
-TLDR, I failed cause i did not know the user's needs, and I was not aware about my end users i.e it was not my own problem.
-So I was not motivated enough to build that AI slop.
-So after 3 months of building I stopped, though as a Engineer I enjoyed working on it, since there were lots of limitation and challenges involving video editing at Client Side.
-I've explained about it in the above blog which I shared my all learnings and insights.
-Let me know your thoughts in my DM's :)

-This year in 2025, I thought all these OG indie hackers have gone through 12 product in 12 months challenge, and over this challenge they are able to find 1-2 ideas on which they can spend their next few years to build and scale it.
-So I thought why not take this challenge and see if I can find my best idea.
-My plan is simple, I'll buid simple Mini apps in two-three weeks, and market it on Reddit, Twitter, HN, Discord etc
-And see it gets any traction.
-If I able to sell 50-100 customers which is alot btw (maybe I've lot more expectation), I'll continue shipping new feature to this apps and see I can scale the idea.

-To be honest, I don't know this experimenet is gonna go well or not, but I just love building things for other humans! so that's what inspires me everyday, everyhour!
-I might get bored and burnout at the end of this upcoming year, but i want to build something which 1000 people on this planet can use and pay for it on daily basis!

-Maybe I'll not be able to finish it, since I've to ship 1 apps every single month, this includes building and marketing it.
-Fun part is as I build more, I'll be making my own frameworks or templates for future, so for later apps, it will be lot faster to iterate basic Auth, Payment stuffs.
-I love Cloudflare more than Vercel, so for the most of my apps, will be using cloudflare pages, workers, d1 for database!
+## Why I'm Taking on the 12 Products in 12 Months Challenge

+Last year, I tried riding the AI wave by building AI apps to explore the hype.
+Long story short: I failed.
+If you're curious, you can read the full [story here](https://waishnav.tech/blog/hyped-studio-failure-story).
+But the TL;DR is simple—I didn't understand my users' needs.
+I wasn’t solving my own problem, so I lacked the motivation to see it through.

+Still, I enjoyed the process.
+As an engineer, tackling the challenges of client-side video editing with JavaScript was a fun technical puzzle.
+I shared everything I learned in the blog linked above.
+Feel free to check it out and share your thoughts!

+## Why This Challenge?

+In 2025, I’ve decided to follow in the footsteps of OG indie hackers who took on the 12 Products in 12 Months challenge.
+Many of them found one or two scalable ideas to focus on for the long haul through this process.

+My plan is straightforward: I’ll build simple mini-apps in 2-3 weeks, launch them on platforms like Reddit, Twitter, Hacker News, and Discord, and see if they gain traction.
+If I can get 50-100 paying customers (which, honestly, feels like a lot right now), I’ll double down, add features, and scale those apps.

+## What If I Fail?

+I’ll admit—this could totally flop.
+I might burn out or get bored halfway through the year.
+But building things that other people find useful is what excites me **every single day**.
+If I can create something that even 1,000 people around the world use and pay for, it’ll all be worth it.

+Shipping one app every month is going to be tough.
+It’s not just about coding—it’s also marketing, gathering feedback, and iterating fast.
+The good news is that as I build more, I’ll develop my own frameworks and templates to speed up things like authentication and payment integration for future projects.

+This time around, I’m switching things up by using Cloudflare’s infrastructure instead of Vercel.
+From their CDN to the SQLite D1 database, I’m excited to experiment and learn.

+## Wrapping It Up

+So, here I am—kicking off this challenge with a mix of excitement and uncertainty.
+Will I find that one golden idea?
+Who knows?
+But I’m here for the process, the lessons, and the fun of building things that (hopefully) make people’s lives better.

+Follow along if you’re curious to see how this journey unfolds.
+I’d love to hear your thoughts, ideas, or feedback.
+Here’s to a year of building, learning, and maybe even a little failing.
+Let’s see where this road takes me!